-Effective as from 1 April 2016, parties to the collective agreement set up a redundancy committee for the universities of applied sciences sector for dismissals on commercial grounds.
-The committee has been set up in principle for a period of two years.
-During this period the parties to the collective agreement will compare the experience gained in the redundancy committee with the experience gained in the UWV (Employee Insurance Agency, Uitvoeringsinstituut Werknemersverzekeringen) dismissal procedure in other public sectors.
-The pros and the cons of both routes and the costs involved will be taken in consideration for the evaluation.
-Social partners seek to make an informed decision, at the latest in April 2018, on whether the redundancy committee will be continued after the two-year period or not.
+In 2016 the parties to the collective agreement set up a redundancy committee for the higher professional education sector in order for this committee to deal with applications for redundancy for economic reasons.
+The committee was set up for a limited period of time.
+During this period the parties to the collective agreement compare the experience gained in the redundancy committee with the experience gained in the UWV (Employee Insurance Agency, Uitvoeringsinstituut Werknemersverzekeringen) redundancy procedure in other public sectors.
+The pros and the cons of both procedures and the costs involved are taken in consideration for the evaluation.
+The parties to the collective agreement seek to make an informed decision, at the latest in December 2020 on whether the redundancy committee will be continued after December 2020 or not.